ipspace/netlab/docs/modules.md

 **Notes:**
 * Global module parameters will be merged with node-specific parameters (see *[merging default values](#merging-default-values)* for details).
 * Link-level module parameters will be merged with interface data.
-* Merging of node-level and interface-level parameters is performed in configuration templates.
+* Select node-level parameters (example: OSPF area) are merged into interface data.
-* No further processing is performed on module-specific data when expanding network topology.
+* Further processing of module-specific data is module-dependent.

 ## Specifying Configuration Modules